Serenity/JS for WebdriverIO Users

 Already using WebdriverIO?
 Serenity/JS plugs right into your existing setup — Mocha, Cucumber, or Jasmine, your choice.

 You keep WebdriverIO's cross-browser support, WebDriver protocol compliance, and mobile testing capabilities.
-Serenity/JS brings the structure and reporting that matter once your test suite outgrows a handful of specs.
+Serenity/JS adds the architecture and reporting that help your team understand what the system does and ship with confidence.

 Why add Serenity/JS?